aisingapore/PeekingDuck/README.md

 Terminate the program by clicking on the output screen and pressing `q`.

-Use `peekingduck --help` to display help information for PeekingDuck's command line interface.
+Use `peekingduck --help` to display help information for PeekingDuck's command-line interface.

 Gallery